Alejogb1/job-board/blog-data/how-can-a-topic-model-be-applied-to-each-row-of-a-dataframe.md

 id: "how-can-a-topic-model-be-applied-to-each-row-of-a-dataframe"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've seen this requirement pop up in a few projects over the years, usually when dealing with unstructured text data tied to specific entities or events.
-The need to apply topic modeling *per row* of a dataframe is actually quite common when your data is structured but the meaningful content lies within a text column.
+The need to apply topic modeling _per row_ of a dataframe is actually quite common when your data is structured but the meaningful content lies within a text column.
 Let me break down how I've approached it and provide some practical examples.

-Fundamentally, the core challenge is that topic models like Latent Dirichlet Allocation (LDA) or Non-negative Matrix Factorization (NMF) typically operate on a corpus – a *collection* of documents – not individual data points.
+Fundamentally, the core challenge is that topic models like Latent Dirichlet Allocation (LDA) or Non-negative Matrix Factorization (NMF) typically operate on a corpus – a _collection_ of documents – not individual data points.
 So, we need to adjust our perspective, effectively treating each row’s text entry as a self-contained "document" within the scope of that particular modeling process.
-Think of it like this: we're not trying to find topics that span across *all* rows; instead, we're interested in understanding the latent themes within the textual content of each record, independently.
+Think of it like this: we're not trying to find topics that span across _all_ rows; instead, we're interested in understanding the latent themes within the textual content of each record, independently.

 I've found that the process usually follows this general pattern: pre-processing, topic model application per row, and then, perhaps most importantly, joining back the results to the original dataframe.
 The key here is modularity, making each step manageable and auditable.